Lumiwealth/lumibot/README.md

 #### on_abrupt_closing

-This lifecycle method is called when the strategy execution was interrupted.
+This lifecycle method runs when the strategy execution gets interrupted.
 Use this lifecycle method to execute code to stop trading gracefully like selling all assets

 ```python